Tennessee Supreme Court Rule 31 Listed Family and Civil Mediator

-My professional career began as a Human Resource Generalist with the University of Minnesota, College of Medical Sciences.
-I moved on to become a highly successful Director of Labor Relations, Director of Human Resources, and later, V.P. for a multi-hospital system with 13 separate union contracts where I represented the system in cases mediated by the Federal Mediation and Conciliation Service (FMCS).
-During that time, I also began teaching evening adult education classes at Rev. Leon Sullivan’s Opportunities Industrialization Center and several community colleges.
-As V.P., I had responsibility for safety, security, and corporate training.
-That experience reinforced my passion for teaching and eventually led to a career transition to higher education administration.
+My professional career began in the Human Resources field where conflict management skills are essential.
+I began as a HR generalist with the University of Minnesota, College of Medical Sciences.
+I moved on to become a highly successful Director of Human Resources and Labor Relations Chief Spokesperson for a private, multi-hospital system with 13 separate union contracts where I represented the system in cases mediated by the Federal Mediation and Conciliation Service (FMCS).
+Later, as an Assistant General Manager for Administration in the public sector, I was responsible for the H.R., Labor Relations, Safety, Security, and Training departments.
+During that time, I continued teaching evening adult education classes at several community colleges; a lifelong interest that began years earlier with Rev. Leon Sullivan’s Opportunities Industrialization Center.
+Those experiences reinforced my passion for teaching and eventually led to a career transition to higher education teaching and administration.

-At UC Berkeley, I co-initiated the design, delivery, and business development of Internet based distance education programming, creating innovative online and hybrid programs.
-As distance education and the Internet converged to offer worldwide access to knowledge and education, I witnessed significant concerns on the part of authoring faculty and administrators seeking to protect their respective intellectual property rights.
+In addition to teaching at UC Berkeley Extension, I co-initiated the design, delivery, and business development of Internet-based distance education courses, creating innovative online and hybrid programs for both domestic and international markets.
+As distance education and the Internet converged to offer worldwide access to knowledge and education through the revolutionary 2001 OpenCourseWare movement initiated by MIT, I witnessed significant concerns on the part of authoring faculty and administrators seeking to protect their respective intellectual property rights.
+That sparked my interest in mediation as a dispute resolution process.

 B.A.
 Sociology, Dillard University, New Orleans, LA